cx16forum/sdcard/README.md

 ## Dos Wedge

 The @ symbol and the > symbol, when used at the start of the line, are known as the DOS Wedge.

 Back in the PET days, the Wedge was an extra utility you had to load each time, and the > symbol activated Wedge commands.
-(You can still use > instead of @.
-Try it: `>$`).
+You can still use > instead of @.
+Go ahead, give it a try: `>$`

 The DOS wedge allows you to issue quick commands from BASIC with the > or @ symbol.